 Dated: November 24, 2021

-This amended and restated prospectus constitutes full, true securities offered by this amended and restated prospectus as Alberta, Saskatchewan and Ontario.
+This amended and restated prospectus constitutes full, trusecurities offered by this amended and restated prospectus a Alberta, Saskatchewan and Ontario. ne and plain disclosure of all material facts relating to the as required by the securities legislation of British Columbia,

 "Mark Bailey" "Darren Tindale"

 Mark Bailey Chief Executive Officer Darren Tindale Chief Financial Officer

-ON BEHALF OF THE BO OARD OF DIRECTORS
+ON BEHALF OF THE B OARD OF DIRECTORS

 "Carson Sedun" "Gregg J. Sedun"

 Carson Sedun Director Gregg J. Sedun Director

-CERTIFICAT TE OF PROMOTER
+CERTIFICA TE OF PROMOTER

 Dated: November 24, 2021

-and main displaying of all material foots relating to the

-This amended and restated prospectus constitutes full, true securities offered by this amended and restated prospectus as Alberta, Saskatchewan and Ontario.
+This amended and restated prospectus constitutes full, tru ue and plain disclosure of all material facts relating to the

-"Mark Ba Mark E

-Prome
+as required by the securities legislation of British Columbia,

+noter